phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_MetaData_Memory.rst

 *extends* :doc:`Phalcon\\Mvc\\Model\\MetaData <Phalcon_Mvc_Model_MetaData>`

-Phalcon\\Model\\MetaData\\Memory  Stores model meta-data in memory.
+Stores model meta-data in memory.
 Data will be erased when the request finishes

 Constants